mwanji/sql-writer/README.md

 delete(User.class).where().eq("id").sql(); // DELETE FROM User WHERE id = ?
 ````

-Annotations such as @Table and @Column are taken into account
+Annotations such as @Table and @Column are taken into account.

 ````java
 @Table(name = "usr_tbl")